 The utterances “return” and “rate of return” are used to denote several different economic phenomena.
 We will mention four.
 The reader is, no doubt, familiar with the first three phenomena; the fourth is specialized and unfamiliar to all but a few.

 Each of the first three is an income-statement, microeconomic, periodic money payment associated with a specific investment.
-It is usually called interest:
+It is usually called an interest payment:

-- the specific type of contractual interest – as a charge of rent for the use of money (and, virtually, for denial of what the money could otherwise finance) – charged on a loan for current working capital or a loan for the financing of a long-term project,
+.a. the specific type of contractual interest – as a charge of rent for the use of money (and, virtually, for denial of financing what the money could otherwise finance) – charged on a loan or preferred stock for current working capital or a loan for the financing of a long-term project,

-- the broader types of the “interest return” commonly called either “retained earnings” or “dividends” allotted to shareholders for rent of their assets previously-installed, and now continually owned and rented out, by these shareholders,
+.b. the broader types of non-contractual “interest return” commonly called either “retained earnings” or “dividends” allotted to shareholders for rent of their assets previously-installed, and now continually owned and rented out, by these shareholders,

-The next conceptually different type of return can be understood only within the theory of Functional Macroeconomic Dynamics.
+The fourth conceptually-different type of return can be understood only within the theory of Functional Macroeconomic Dynamics.
 We may call it ”macroeconomic return.”
 It is by nature a current “circular return” of current investment monies to entrepreneurs in the aggregate.
-They are not receiving simple interest on a loan or equity investment; rather in their responsibilities as entrepreneurs they are receiving monies to be reinvested.
+They are not receiving simple interest on a loan or equity investment; rather in their responsibilities as entrepreneurs they are receiving from the operative circuits monies over and above those needed for a standard of living, i.e. monies to be reinvested.

-In this case, we have taken the utterance “return” and used it to denote the phenomenon of income whose sole purpose is investment in expansion.
+In this case, we have taken the utterance “return” and used it to denote the phenomenon of income sourced in the operative circuits whose sole purpose is investment in expansion.
 We have added another meaning and employed it to denote a determinate, current, aggregate, functional flow of pure surplus income for expansionary investment.
 In our somewhat narrow distinguishing sense, it is not a contractual return on past investment.
 It is a current flow to entrepreneurs as a group for reinvestment by entrepreneurs.
-It is the pure surplus income which finances an expansion redounding to the material and social benefit of society.
+It is the pure surplus income which finances an expansion redounding to the material and social benefit of society as a whole.

 So, our fourth meaning of “return” is